g-r-a-n-t/music-training/README.md

 ## Chords
 The chords script will challenge you to play a randomly generated chord within a given key.
 When you have played the chord correctly, it will generate another.
 Chord types are limited to what is passed in under the "chords" option.
 To receive a hint for the chord you are trying to play, press the pedal.
-Depending on your options, this will either print the shorthand representation or play the chord through your configured audio output, or both.
+Depending on your options, this will either print the shorthand or progression representation or play the chord through your configured audio output, or print one of the two representaions and play audio.
 You don't need to play the chord in any specific way, it can be inverted or in a different octave.
-If you would like, you can set the "two hands" flag, which will require you two play each chord in both hands.
+If you would like, you can set the "two hands" flag, which will require you to play each chord in both hands.
 ```sh
 $ ./chords.py -h
 Usage: chords.py [options]